WordPress/Requests/CONTRIBUTING.md

 Generally speaking, the goal of Requests is to provide an interface that smoothes the differences across various server setups.
 That means there shouldn't be any code relying on any extensions (even if they're common) unless we also provide a pure-PHP version (that is, we can use extensions to improve performance when available).
 Only two extensions are currently used: SPL, and cURL.
-SPL is always available from PHP 5.3 onwards, and is rarely disabled in PHP 5.2, so this is an acceptable exception. cURL is only used for better performance over sockets.
+SPL is always available from PHP 5.3 onwards. cURL is only used for better performance over sockets.

 [wp-requirements]: https://wordpress.org/about/requirements/